 “We have new features and enhancements planned for the future, to add functionality and make these tools even more robust,” the Apple spokeswoman added.

 The company did not specify exactly what changes would be made to parental controls on the iPhone and iPad.
-At the moment parents can control a number of things on the handsets.
-They can restrict app usage, access to website and movies and more.
+At the moment, parents can control a number of things on the handsets.
+They can restrict app usage, access to websites and movies, and more.
+For example, parents can set time limits on specific apps or categories of apps, ensuring that children do not spend excessive amounts of time on social media or gaming apps.

-It will be interesting to see exactly what Apple has planned for parental tools on their iOS devices, the company did not give any information on when these new tools would be introduced.
+It will be interesting to see exactly what Apple has planned for parental tools on their iOS devices.
+The company did not give any information on when these new tools would be introduced.
+However, given the urgency of the issue and the pressure from investors, it is likely that Apple will prioritize the development and rollout of these features.

 Source Bloomberg